rimantascode/MS3-cookbook/README.md

 - ![#26a69a](https://placehold.it/15/26a69a/000000?text=+) `materializecss lighten-2 class`
 - ![#4CAF50](https://placehold.it/15/4CAF50/000000?text=+) `materializecss green class`

 ## Typography

-- Fonts used throughout the website
+- Fonts used throughout the website.
-font-family: "Permanent Marker", cursive
+font-family: "Permanent Marker", cursive.
-font-family: "Roboto", sans-serif
+font-family: "Roboto", sans-serif.

-### Mockups
+### Mockup

-The website looks a litle bit deffrent than in the mockup.
-Does not contain the about us and contact us page as it is very simple and the struckture remained the same execp the form and a text in teh about us page.
+The website is a little bit different than in the mockup.
+Does not contain the about us and contact us pages as it is very simple, and the structure remained the same except the form and a text.

 - [Mockup](https://www.figma.com/file/qRXUafOtVvw52gEOa81RPL/Untitled?node-id=0%3A1)

 ## Features

-Features planned, implemented and outlined for later development
+Features planned, implemented, and outlined for later development.

 ### Planned Features

-- Documentation - ReadMe File, Licence & Mockups
+- Documentation - ReadMe File, Licence & Mockups.
-- Colour Scheme
+- Colour Scheme.
-- materializecss - HTML, CSS Framework
+- materializecss - HTML, CSS Framework.
-  - Grid System - Columns and Rows
+  - Grid System - Columns and Rows.
-- Responsive design - Mobile First
+- Responsive design - Mobile First.
-- Authentication
+- Authentication.
-- Logo
+- Logo.
-- UX elements
+- UX elements.
-- Accesibility
+- Accessibility.
 - Contact Form
 - Git - Version Control System
 - GitHub - Remote Repository